Adopting the most effective leadership style is key to success

 4. Observe other leaders with different styles

 Actively get out to different teams and organisations which develop different products or services you provide.
 Observe the different ways leaders lead their teams in different situations.
-Find out what the payoffs are for different styles and work out if a change of style may work in your team or in certain situations your team finds themselves in.
+Find out what the payoffs are for different styles and work out if a change of style may work in your team or certain situations your team finds themselves in.

-5. Try different approaches
+5. Try different Ways

 I help leaders develop self- mastery, helping them to become confident in their own inner guidance.